EfficiencyJunky/TeaTimerV1/README.md

 [https://cdn-shop.adafruit.com/970x728/2124-01.jpg](https://cdn-shop.adafruit.com/970x728/2124-01.jpg)
 Of course the switch I have spec'd in the BOM is not the same switch in the picture, but the connections will be the same.

 Besides that, the only other soldering jobs will be connecting wires to terminals on the On/Off switch, 8 Position Rotary Switch, and Button with RGB LED.

+Here's a picture that shows
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMxNDI1NzIyOCw4MzQ3OTA3ODcsMTIzMD
+eyJoaXN0b3J5IjpbMTExMzY1NDY3MCw4MzQ3OTA3ODcsMTIzMD
 Y1MzY4MV19
 -->